Ruby Vs Spinel: Best Tips to Distinguish These Gemstones

 Geological Formation

 Rubies are primarily found in metamorphic rocks such as marble and schist.
 The presence of chromium causes their vivid red colour.
+Trace amounts of chromium are responsible for the red coloration in both ruby and spinel, influencing the intensity and hue of each stone.

 Classified as a distinct mineral species by Jean-Baptiste Louis Romé de L’Isle in 1783, spinels are sourced from regions like Myanmar, Sri Lanka, Vietnam, and Tanzania.
 The unique geological conditions in these areas enhance their formation, value, and allure.